 Western Business Law Clinic

-The Western Business Law Clinic (WBLC) provides legal services and information to small and early-stage businesses, entrepreneurs and not-for-profit organizations.
+The Western Business Law Clinic (WBLC) provides legal services and information to small and early-stage businesses, entrepreneurs, partnerships, and not-for-profit organizations.
 The Clinic’s services, which may otherwise be inaccessible, help prepare clients to confidently initiate projects and engage in various business transactions.
 Assistance is provided on a wide range of business matters, including:

 - Shareholder agreements